Linux Users, Groups and Permissions

 cat /etc/login.defs | grep -i GID_MAX | grep -v -E '^\#'

-On Linux Operating system there are primarily four files placed under /etc directory which manages records about users and groups.
+There are primarily 4 files placed under /etc directory which manages records about users and groups.

 • /etc/passwd -> The file containing basic information about users.